carlmontanari/ssh2net/README.md

 Documentation is auto-generated [using pdoc3](https://github.com/pdoc3/pdoc).
 Documentation is linted (see Linting and Testing section) via [pydocstyle](https://github.com/PyCQA/pydocstyle/) and [darglint](https://github.com/terrencepreilly/darglint).

-Documentation is hosted via GitHub Pages and can be found [here.](https://carlmontanari.github.io/ssh2net/docs/ssh2net/index.html) You can also view the readme as a webpage [here.](https://carlmontanari.github.io/ssh2net/)
+Documentation is hosted via GitHub Pages and can be found [here.](https://carlmontanari.github.io/ssh2net/docs/ssh2net/index.html) You can also view the readme as a web page [here.](https://carlmontanari.github.io/ssh2net/)

 To regenerate documentation locally, use the following make command: